top of page

 map_tab.png

-• Activity-Based Filtering: With the focus shifting towards Active and creative kids program, users prioritised filtering by activity type rather than discount percentage.
-We introduced an activity filter with the most popular results showing on top, balancing it with policy constraints that prevented an online-only category.
+• Activity-based filtering: With the focus shifting towards Active and creative kids program, users prioritised filtering by activity type rather than discount percentage.
+We introduced an activity filter with the most popular results showing on top.

 Filter.png